 Deciding to put a pet to sleep can be a emotionally-challenging decision.
 It can also pose a finacial burden.
-The Maryland SPCA offers low-cost owner-requested euthanasia for pets that are suffering from serious illness or injury, for $40 per pet for cats and exotic animals and $50 per dog to low-income owners.
+The Maryland SPCA offers low-cost owner-requested euthanasia for pets that are suffering from serious illness or injury, for $40 per cat and $50 per dog to low-income owners.
 The fee helps cover a portion of the cost of the service and is meant to help people afford quality care and support during a difficult time.
 In order to qualify for the low-cost program offered by the MD SPCA, you must be a cat or dog owner earning less than $25,000 annually or a household earning less than $42,000 a year.
 Proof of income is required and can be based on last year's income tax form, Social Security Disability, all W-2 forms for the family, Section 8, Free Lunch, Food Stamps, VA Disability, AFDC, WIC or Pay Stub.

 If your pet has been diagnosed with an illness but appears physically healthy, vet records may be requested.
 If you find you are in need of our euthanasia service, please visit the MD SPCA during the hours listed below.
 For more information, call 410-235-8826.

 The Maryland SPCA offers private pet cremation services to the public.
 If you need to have a pet cremated, please visit the MD SPCA during the hours posted above.
 The fees for cremation are based on the weight of the animal.
 For more information, call 410-235-8826.

 31 – 60 lbs: $110

 There is a $20 fee for the MD SPCA to accept a deceased pet to help cover our costs.
 Owners who have arranged for the MD SPCA to provide owner-requested euthanasia or private pet cremation do not pay this additional $20 fee.